uchicago-cmsc22600-spr24/project-tests/README.md

 Here is a roadmap to the repository:

+* `ast` -- contains the expected abstract-syntax trees for the examples and type-checker tests.

 * `bind-tests` -- tests specific to Project 2.
 These include tests of the parser (e.g., does it handle precedence and associativity correctly) and tests of the binding checker.